infor-cloud/cloud-store/s3lib-example/README.txt

 Sample program to show how s3lib can be integrated into customer applications.

+Will do the work in s3lib-example branch until the example stabilizes.

 Project was created by running mvn archetype:create -DgroupId=com.logicblox -DartifactId=s3lib-example
 and then updating pom.xml with immediate level dependencies.